 Some architects around the world have already taken note.
 You’ll find the concept of emotional architecture very interesting in this regard, and I quote, it speaks of how “surroundings can deeply influence the way you interact with the space and people around you.”
 CEO of Mass Design Group, Michael Murphy is helming this ideology where you look beyond the blueprint of designs by taking into consideration factors from airflow to light.
 It is a holistic approach that “produces community and (beautiful) buildings”.

 We keep referring to this time as the “new normal”.
 But as things stand, one thing is clear, the way we were living was NOT normal, or healthy for that matter!
-Simple lifestyle changes, modifications to home and building designs can help us heal and stay infection-free as a community.
+Simple lifestyle changes, modifications to the future home and building designs can help us heal and stay infection-free as a community.
 When the metaphorical fog clears, you’ll find the post-pandemic world different, interesting and perhaps, more humanised.